Eviction Process in Florida

 The eviction process in Florida can be confusing because a landlord must follow the statutory procedure governed by Chapter 83 of the Florida Statutes.
 There are many stages to the eviction process in Florida.
 These stages in part depend on the grounds for eviction, the response of the tenant, and how the lawsuit proceeds in general.
 Failure to follow the proper statutory procedure could lead to an eviction suit being dismissed, and the court may grant the prevailing party their court costs and attorney’s fees.

 Keep in mind, the following steps and procedures are only a general overview.
 Each case is different and may require different notices, steps, legal documentation, or responses to various legal issues and developments.
 You should consult an attorney before taking legal action in order to protect your legal rights and personal interests.

 In the following, we will discuss the overarching steps of the eviction process, from the notice stage to the removal of the tenant.

-Common grounds to terminate a tenancy are when a tenant fails to pay rent, violates the rental agreement, or violates local, state, or federal law.
+Common grounds to terminate a tenancy, which is required before you can file an eviction, are when a tenant fails to pay rent, violates the rental agreement, or violates local, state, or federal law.
 Other grounds include the absence or expiration of a rental agreement.
-The following are the overarching steps required to evict a tenant in Florida.

-The first step in the eviction process in Florida is the landlord must give the tenant a termination notice that complies with the rules and procedures set forth in Chapter 83.
-The specific procedure will be dictated by the type of eviction (Residential, Commercial) and the landlord’s grounds for eviction.
+The first step in the eviction process in Florida is the landlord must deliver to the tenant a termination notice that complies with the rules and procedures set forth in Chapter 83.
+The specific procedure will be dictated by the type of eviction, such as residential or commercial eviction, and the landlord’s grounds for eviction.